guanhuankang/CVPR22-Learning-Semantic-Associations-for-Mirror-Detection/readme.md

 visual.py usage: python visual.py [-h] -i IMAGE -m MASK -o OUTPUT
 ```

-We also provide some examples for you to play with (examples\input).
-Just run the demo.bat (platform Windows OS).
+We provide some examples for you to play with (examples\input).
+Just run the demo.bat (Windows OS platform).

 ```bash
 > demo.bat